Stuycs-K/final-project-5-lam-chris-zhen-jayden/WORKLOG.md

 ### 5/30/24

 Will finish combos after everything is updated to a seperate tab for good CS practice.
 Learning about rotational motion and tinkering with rotaion() to make fruits rotate midair.

+## Jayden Zhen

+### 5/30/24
+Moved Game to another class from setup and draw.
+Tried fixing Combo.
+Fixed bugs for difficulty, live reset, and play again.